amitsaha/echorand.me/content/posts/kubernetes-manifest-management.md

 ## Limitations of prior art

-All the solutions discussued in the previous section still need that initial "seed" configuration to be specified for a service manually in some form - a helm chart, a kustomize base YAML or a cue specification.
+All the solutions discussued in the previous section still need that initial "seed" configuration to be specified for a Kubernetes resource manually in some form - a helm chart, a kustomize base YAML or a cue specification.
 That is, a human operator is needed to copy/paste or write a new YAML/Cue file from scratch for each service and then have the overrides in each environment to establish the hierarchical setup.
 In addition, it will involve using one or more external tools. "helm" specifically adds too much complexity for us (IMO), even though